vorble/greatestparty/README.md

 * Dark vs. Light
 * Fire vs. Ice

-Each check mark in the weapon and armor grids allocates an equipment power equal to about one third of your party size.
+Each point assigned in the weapon and armor grids allocates an equipment power equal to about one third of your party size.
 Increase your party size to further increase equipment power.

 ### Skills

 * Initiative - Your party automatically takes quests.
 * Inspire - Townsfolk join your party.
-* Sacrifice - Sacrifice members of your party to acquire blood (for Animate skill).
+* Sacrifice - Sacrifice members of your party to acquire blood (for Animate).
 * Conscript - Allow townsfolk to be forcibly added to your party.
 * Animate - Reanimate a party member from acquired blood.
 * Sabotage - Create additional need for quests in town by sabotaging the town.